ComputeCanada/molmodsim-gromacs-md-lesson/_episodes/topologies.md

 [ molecules ]
 ; Compound        #mols
-Protein_chain_A     1
+Protein_chain_A     4
-Protein_chain_A2     1
-Protein_chain_A3     1
-Protein_chain_A4     1
 ~~~

+### Comment lines

 Lines starting with a semicolon `;` are treated as comments.

-The file usually starts with a comment section that contains how the file was initially generated,
-e.g. when, by whom, which program and version was used, etc.
+The file usually starts with a comment section that contains how the file was initially generated (e.g. when, by whom, which program and version was used, etc.).
-GROMACS tools, like `pdb2gmx`, almost always record the exact command that was used.
-Other 3rd-party tools may record less information.
+GROMACS tools, like `pdb2gmx`, almost always record the exact command that was used, while Other 3rd-party tools may record less information.

+Often additional comments can be found that give information about the (multi-column-)data in the following lines.

+### Section Names

 Next we see several section headers `[ section_name ]` which each are followed by one or more lines of data.
+The main-sections need to appear in a fixed order and can then be followed by certain other sections.

+### Preprocessor Directives

-We also notice several pre-processor directives:
+We also notice several pre-processor directives, that `grompp` uses to assemble the final
+topology.
+For that [`grompp`][grompp] has a built-in preprocessor that implements a subset of
+the `cpp` processor that programmers most C and C++ programmers are familiar with.

-* `#include "filename.itp"`:
+#### `#include "filename.itp"`

 * This directive looks for an additional file, in this example called `filename.itp`
   and will internally paste its content of the file replacing this directive.
 * Any pre-processor directives inside the included file are processed as well.
 * Included files are also called "include-topology" and by convention have the `.itp` file extension

-* `#ifdef SOME_WORD` ... `#endif`:
+#### `#ifdef SOME_WORD` ... `#endif`
 * This will include the lines in between these statements only if `SOME_WORD` has been defined.
 * Defining a word can be done either by adding a line  `define = -DSOME_WORD` to the `.mdp` file
   or by adding a `#define SOME_WORD` statement into a processed `.top` or `.itp` file.